 A student is allowed up to 12 credit hours of work to raise his or her GPA above 3.0 after being placed on probation.
 If after attempting 12 credit hours the GPA has not been raised to 3.0, the student will be dismissed from the program.
-Any dispositions that are in obvious deviation from the teacher candidate dispositions stated in accordance with our Conceptual Framework and teaching standards may result in assignment of probationary status or dismissal.
-The candidate will be informed of any decision or recommendation by the TECRB.
-Teacher candidates will be presented with a list of expected dispositions at matriculation to the program.
+Graduate students are held accountable for the following professional dispositions stated in accordance with our Conceptual Framework and teaching standards: